zohar1000/ng-cond/README.md

-*ngCond is an improved version of *ngIf, it has the following advantages:
+*ngCond is an improved version of *ngIf directive, it has the following advantages:
 * working with multiple observables and/or promises
 * no need for async pipe, the directive subscribes/unsubscribes to the observable
 * getting error/complete indications